increase in 2018 donations

 amount raised in 2018

-Whether their alumni are donating from their mobile or ipad or a laptop, it took less than a minute to complete the donation.
-Making the gift became as simple as ordering on Amazon.
+Archbishop Riordan High School was able to achieve its goal of providing to its alumni a seamless, secure donor experience.
+Whether alumni were donating from their mobile, iPad or laptop, it took less than a minute to complete the donation.
+The school ensured that making a gift became as simple as placing an order on Amazon.